UniversalTourist/tidyverse_trainer_exam_materials/hazel_kavili_trainer_presentation.md

 First Glimpse to Data
 ========================================================
-Let's take a look at the data set with `glimpse` function.
+Let's look at our data frame to get to know it.
+There are some functions to check the structure and summary of the data: `str`, `summary`, `glimpse` are the most common ones.

 ```r